-ArmsTracker evolves and improves as each new government agency installs its own customised version, so far across Africa, Southeast Asia and the Pacific.
+ArmsTracker evolves and improves as each new government agency installs its own customised version, so far across Latin America, Africa, Southeast Asia and the Pacific.
 Join the ArmsTracker Community to take advantage of International Assistance donors, and to fund an upgrade of your national or regional arms control system.

 * ArmsTracker software, support packages and future upgrades can be arranged through international donors at no cost to ODA eligible countries.

 people are killed directly in armed violence each year, according to the Global Burden of Armed Violence.
 Many more are killed indirectly as a result of armed conflict.